Author: Nnedi Okorafor

 Country/culture: Africa (Nigeria)

 For this year’s Book Diaries, in a departure from my usual focus, instead of being inspired in a random fashion, I’ll be looking for inspiration that I can take to my writing.
-(See My Creative Journal to find out why I’m doing this.)
+(See my general blog to find out why I’m doing this.)

 A massive object crashes into the sea just off the coast of Lagos, Nigeria.
 In the ensuing chaos, three unlikely friends must come together to stop their beloved city (and potentially the world) ripping itself apart – and, instead, point it towards a new, hopeful future.